Wikitude/wikitude-cordova-plugin/Android/README.md

 5. Download Vuforia SDK from [Qualcomm Vuforia Website](https://developer.vuforia.com/) and copy `QCAR.jar` to your projects `libs` folder and add it to your project's build.
 Also copy Vuforia's `libQCAR.so`  to your `libs/armeabi`-folder

-6. Visit [Wikitude Developer Site](http://developer.wikitude.com) to find Samples and license your app to get rid of the watermarking
+6. Visit [Wikitude Developer Site](http://developer.wikitude.com) to find samples and how to license your app to remove the watermark in the camera

 ## JAVASCRIPT INTERFACE

-Its simple to use the Wikitude Plugin within your PhoneGap application.
+It is straightforward to use the Wikitude Plugin within your PhoneGap application.

 We wrapped all `cordova.exec` calls into a separate JavaScript wrapper which handles location updates and some more functionality behind the scenes.

-You will mainly work with the `WikitudePlugin` where all you have to do is to call `Wikitude.isDeviceReady(successCallback, errorCallback)` and in your successCallback, you can call `WikitudePlugin.loadARchitectWorld(successCallback, errorCallback, "path/to/your/world")`.
+You will mainly work with the `WikitudePlugin` where all you have to do is to call `Wikitude.isDeviceReady(successCallback, errorCallback)` and in your `successCallback, you can call `WikitudePlugin.loadARchitectWorld(successCallback, errorCallback, "path/to/your/world")`.

 If you have purchased a Wikitude SDK license, you can enter you SDK Key in the `WikitudePlugin.js` file at line 9.